 Have you been to Vienna already?

-The chances are you were probably at the airport at some point while travelling!
+The chances are you were probably at the airport at some point while traveling!
 Vienna is one of the busiest travel hubs in central Europe and for a long time I was successfully avoiding seeing the city itself.

 Despite living in Slovakia for many years and being literally 1.5 hours away, I never stayed overnight.